 site: operator and an adjustment in the “Search tools” section should get you what you need for one term, but if you need to do this often, you’re likely to run into at least two problems:

-- You’ll have to specify search details when performing one on a later date.
+- You’ll have to specify search details when performing one at a later date.

 - Google gets defensive when they register too much interest on your part, especially interest involving advanced operators, which results in the beloved captcha, requiring you to prove your humanity by performing a simple, repetitive, and ironically mechanical action of checking the box.